n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 We select our pivot as `arr[lo]` this time, but it really doesn't matter.

-On the second line, we set the rightmost item to `pivot+1`: our sentinel which we know is greater than the pivot.
-We know our left most item is less than or equal to the pivot, since it is our pivot.
+On the second line, we set the rightmost item to `pivot+1`: our sentinel, which we know is greater than the pivot.
+We know our leftmost item is less than or equal to the pivot, since it *is* our pivot.
 Now in our main loop, we can increment our indices without bounds checking!
-We do the minimal index check to ensure our `lo` and `hi` indices don't cross.
+We do the minimal amount of index checking to ensure our `lo` and `hi` indices don't cross.

 You may observe something peculiar in the main loop: there are no swaps!
-The sentinel on the right side of the array is an element that did not exist before.
-We removed the element that was there before.
-We call this a *vacancy*.
-Now, in our main loop, as we increment our `lo` index, once we reach an element greater than partition, we can simply move it to the end to fill the vacancy.
-The vacany is now at `lo`.
+The sentinel on the right side of the array is an element that did not exist in the original array.
+We removed the element that was there initially.
+We call this spot a *vacancy*.
+Now, in our main loop, as we increment our `lo` index, and once we reach an element greater than pivot, we can simply move it to the end to fill the vacancy.
+The new vacany is at `lo`.
 We similarly can fill that vacancy after our `hi` loop.
-In this partition scheme, a vacancy moves towards the middle of the array.
+In this partition scheme, the vacancy moves towards the middle of the array.
 At the end of the procedure, there is some fix-up code to re-insert the removed element in the right position.

 We illustrate the vacancy with a lighter shade of red, while the other index is the normal shade: